 - Avoid playing music or watching T.V. during the night in this room.

-Parrots will often self-mutilate, like plucking, out of prolonged anxiety.
-It is important to get on top of the situation as fast as possible.
-If your parrot is screaming out of fear, pay close attention to where its focus is directed.
-This should help you quickly identify the problem and then remove it.
+Parrots may self-mutilate, like plucking, out of prolonged anxiety.
+If your parrot is screaming out of fear, pay attention to where its focus is directed.

 Parrot Will Not Stop Screaming